Saumya-Gorantala/Job-Tracker/README.md

 - **TanStack Query (React Query)**: Powerful data fetching and state management
 - **React Hook Form**: Performant, flexible, and extensible forms

-## Deployment

-To deploy this project, you can use platforms like Vercel, Netlify, or any static hosting service.

-1. Run `npm run build`
-2. Deploy the resulting `dist` folder to your chosen platform.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.